bcgov/cas-ciip-portal/docs/docs.md

 - This starts a server on localhost:8025 & uses smtp port 1025
 - #### Running locally:
 - There are several ways to install MailHog locally detailed here: https://github.com/mailhog/MailHog
-- These are the steps I took to install it locally:
+- These are the steps I took to install it locally (Ubuntu 16.04):
 - These steps require go-lang.
 If you already have go set up.
 Skip ahead to `Install MailHog`
 #### Install Go:
 - `sudo apt install golang-go`